-A gestational surrogacy agreement is not meant to account for political beliefs; instead, a good agreement is in place to make sure both parties’ interests are protected under the laws of the U.S. and the state.
+A gestational surrogacy agreement is not meant to account for political beliefs; instead, a good agreement should ensure both parties’ interests.

 By Robert Terenzio, Reproductive Law Attorney